 Protecting your internet privacy on the web can seem daunting at times.
 You speak of needing a new dishwasher on your smartphone with your Mother.
 The next day, you notice ads appearing everywhere you turn online for dishwashers.
 Want to speak and browse the web anonymously to price check without google bots and Alexa tracking you?

 - Understand Data Collection

 - Any data moving between your device and the web can be tracked.
-Many of the tips in this article teach how personal information is collected from unwary individuals and how to stop this from happening to you.
+Many of the tips in this article teach how personal information is collected from unwary individuals and how to stop this from happening to you by staying anonymous.

 - Assess Your Threat Model

 - The privacy needs of each individual are different.
 Analyzing your vulnerabilities and recognizing who might want to take advantage of them makes up your threat model.
 As a high-level executive with trade secrets to protect, your threat model would likely differ from a social media influencer whose audience may include stalkers.
 Your income level, family, geopolitical climate, and even your social status should all be taken into account when assessing your threat model.
-Everyone has different threat models and they can all benefit from being more anonymous online.
+Everyone has different threat models, and they can all benefit from being more anonymous on the internet.

 - Take Advantage of Secure Tools

 - Many people are coming to understand the importance of privacy.
-The tools to help keep you anonymous online grow in number every day.
+The ways to help keep you anonymous on the web grow in number every day.
 Once you’ve assessed a threat model for yourself, choose tools based on your internet habits.
-This includes how you browse the web and what information you need to share or access online.
+This includes how you browse and what information you need to share or access through the web.

 - Learn Secure Internet Habits

 - While on the internet, habitual behaviors can ruin your day before you even realize what you’ve done.
-Even the most secure tools to help hide your identity, location, and activities won’t help if you buy into a scam or share private information on social media websites, or remain logged into a global tracking giant like Google or Facebook.
+Even the most secure tools to help hide your identity, real location, and activities won’t help if you buy into a scam or share private information on social media websites, or remain logged into a global tracking giant like Google or Facebook.